MicrosoftDocs/power-automate-docs/articles/get-started-with-copilot.md

 - A non-Open API flow (older connection format).

     > [!TIP]
-    > If there's peek code on an action and if you see the `methods` parameter, it's a non-Open API flow.
+    > If there's Peek code on an action and if you see the `methods` parameter, it's a non-Open API flow.

 - A flow with a comment.
 - A flow contains an unsupported hybrid trigger.
 Hybrid triggers don't require connections, and are triggered manually from outside of Power Automate.
 The hybrid triggers which won't be supported are: For a selected message (v2 Teams), Teams On Compose Message (teams), Teams card trigger, and Microsoft 365 Compliance Connector.